 The purpose of this document is to show some useful commands you can use to finish getting an out of the box core server ready to test agentless scanning/deployment with Protect.

-You will need to create exceptions in Windows Firewall to meet the Port Requirements for Shavlik Protect.
+You will need to create exceptions in Windows Firewall to meet the Port Requirements for Ivanti Patch for Windows Servers (Formerly Shavlik Protect).

 An easy way to test is with the firewall disabled.